antproc/Thyroid_nodules_segmentation-/README.md

+#Thyroid nodule segmentation in ultrasound images using UNet with Resnet encoder

 This code accompanies a research paper titled "Thyroid nodule segmentation in ultrasound images using UNet with Resnet encoder: best performance on public data."
 As the paper has not been published yet, the provided code is intended for review by peer reviewers.